eocron/ORegex/README.md

 PredicateTable is simple key value dictionary for predicates.
 Predicate tables can accept lambda's and comparer's (IEqualityComparer<T>) with values.
 Each lambda or value should have unique name inside pattern.
-Pattern can have as much whitespaces as you want, so you are free to format your patterns in fancy styles:
+Pattern can have as much whitespaces as you want, so you are free to format your patterns in fancy styles and even place it in separate files:

     {f}    {a}    {n}
     {c}     |     {y}